lizmat/raku-all-modules/perl6/doc/README.md

 To build the documentation web pages, simply run

     $ make html

+In addition to the Perl 6 dependencies, you need to have `graphviz` installed.

 After the pages have been generated, you can view them on your local computer by starting the included `app.pl` program: